virtuosoft-dev/hestiacp-pluginable/README.md

 /usr/local/hestia/plugins/example/plugin.php
 ```

-A plugin can hook and respond to actions that HestiaCP invokes whenever an API call or web page control panel is viewed.
+A plugin can hook and respond to actions that HestiaCP invokes whenever an API call or control panel web page is viewed.
 A simple hook that can intercept whenever the API call v-list-users is invoked, either by the REST API or website control panel would look like:

 ```
 <?php
 /**
- * A sample plugin for hestiacp-pluginhooks
+ * A sample plugin for hestiacp-pluginable
  */

 add_action( 'list-users', function( $args ) {